Liberal Studies - B.S.

-Key differentiators of the JWU Liberal Studies degree program include a requirement that students complete a minor in Business or Technology, the inclusion of a heightened form of experiential learning, and in-depth advising in fulfillment of the mission.
+Key differentiators of the JWU Liberal Studies degree program include a requirement that students complete a minor in General Business or Project Management, the inclusion of a heightened form of experiential learning, and in-depth advising in fulfillment of the mission.
 The required minor is intended to ensure that students have an introduction to a profession or set of professional skills prior to program completion.

 Upon completion of the program, graduates are expected to: